 In addition to the differences above, there are other important things that employees should understand about workers’ compensation claims and personal injury lawsuits.
 For one, most injured workers must seek compensation following an on-the-job injury via a workers’ compensation claim.
 In other words, there are very limited circumstances under which an employee may sue his or her employer by filing a personal injury lawsuit.
 For example, if an employer’s intentional act causes an employee’s injury, then the employee can ordinarily file a personal injury lawsuit.
 In addition, there are two classes of employees who don’t fall under any workers’ compensation laws: boat crew members and interstate railroad workers.

 Pursuant to a federal law called the Jones Act, a vessel crew member who is hurt on the job may sue his or her employer outside of workers’ compensation.
 In addition, a law called the Federal Employers Liability Act authorizes injured railroad workers to do the same.

 Hire an Experienced Workers’ Compensation Attorney

 If you’ve been hurt on the job, you need an experienced attorney on your side.
 At Foote, Mielke, Chavez & O’Neil, LLC, our experienced workers’ compensation attorneys are here to help you with every aspect of the workers’ compensation claim process.
 When you come to us for assistance, we will do everything in our power to ensure that you are fully compensated for your workplace injuries.
 In addition to ensuring that all necessary documents are submitted in a timely manner, our experienced lawyers will gather evidence, negotiate on your behalf, and draft a settlement agreement if necessary.
-Please contact us today to schedule a free consultation.
+Please contact us today to schedule a consultation.